ShubhaPokharel/Methods/README.md

 # Methods

 Dont write all your coding inside the main method.
-You can define your own method!
+You can define your own method which is called user defined method.

 - Method is used to write the logics of the application.